What Is The Top 1 Percent Of UK Income in 2026? (It’s Lower Than You Think)

 What is the top 0.1% of income in the UK?

-The top 0.1% of income earners in the UK currently sits at an eyewatering £500,000 per annum pre tax income.
+The top 0.1% of income earners in the UK currently sits at around £800,000 per annum pre-tax income (approximate, based on IFS interpolation of HMRC SPI data).
 These levels are reserved for CEOs, VPs and high-level specialists in their fields.

 Share on social media